-When running the generator in AUTO mode, remember the generator can start up at any time without warning.
-NEVER attempt to perform any maintenance when the generator is in Auto mode.
+When operating the generator in AUTO mode, remember that the generator can start up at any time without warning.
+NEVER attempt to perform any maintenance while the generator is in Auto mode.

-The engine speed switch must be set to the "High" position when running in Auto mode.
-Failing to set the switch to the proper position can result in damage to the generator when it turns on.
+The engine speed switch must be set to the High position when running in Auto mode.
+Failing to set the switch in the proper position can result in damage to the generator when it turns on.